Mathématique: Chapter 26

 JO: Dr. Lam, why don’t you keep going?

 CL: That’s where the hard information I have ends.
 We don’t have a sample of this organic compound, but we do have its formula.
-We’re trying to synthesize a small amount of it, but so far without success.
-It’s proving to be difficult.
+We’re trying to synthesize a small amount, so far without success.

-DT: We need to try to find another of Anubis’ labs.
+DT: We need to find another Anubis lab.
 Before the LA finds one.
 We know they’re interested in this.
 We know we have a leak.

 JO: Agreed.

-DJ: I’ve set up some unobtrusive security for him.
+DJ: I set up some unobtrusive security for him.

 DT: Not good enough.